BruceEckel/ClarifyingConcurrency/What are Effects.md

 [Effects systems](https://pypi.org/project/effect/) [exist in Python](https://github.com/suned/pfun), enabled by the introduction of type annotations and type checkers like MyPy.
-There's a Python library called [result](https://github.com/rustedpy/result/tree/master)which is designed after Rust's built-in `Result` that, so far, has been a nice experience.
+There’s a Python library called [result](https://github.com/rustedpy/result/tree/master)which is designed after Rust’s built-in `Result` that, so far, has been a nice experience.
 The following example works with both `my_result` and `result`: